 Pence's evolution denial is another forgivable mistake because he seems to not understand what a "theory" is.
 He's correct that evolution is a theory but a theory doesn't mean a guess, that's a hypothesis he's thinking of (something I recently covered in year 7 Science lessons).

 A theory means an idea which has been confirmed repeatedly by evidence.
 That's why we call it the theory of evolution, rather than the hypothesis of evolution.
 Same with the theory of gravity.
 The theory of the round Earth.
 The theory of relativity.
 The theory of electricity.
 There is no such thing as "competing theories".
-There are competing hypotheses (guesses) but once the evidence is in, only one of them survives and becomes the theory.
+There are competing hypotheses (guesses) but once the evidence is in only one of them becomes theory.

-Evolution is the theory of Biology because it's the one which has been confirmed, endlessly and repeatedly, by conclusive evidence.
-I'm not sure what these other ideas he's talking about are, but they aren't evidenced so we shouldn't be teaching them as being equal to evolution.
+Evolution is the theory of Biology because it's the one which has been confirmed endlessly and repeatedly by conclusive evidence.
+I'm not sure what these other ideas he's talking about are, but they aren't evidenced so we shouldn't be teaching them as equal to evolution.
 Come on Pence, you need to understand what a theory is before you can talk about rejecting one!

 Again, Mr Carson, I don't have a problem with you misunderstanding the big bang or the 2nd law because they're complicated ideas...but you're about to be in charge of children's education.
 You have to be careful calling something you don't know much about "a fairytale".